powershellfish/powershellfish.github.io/README.md

 ## What I Do

 >### Professional
->>* Interview SMEs and take *lots* of notes
 >>* Work directly with the product so that I can write about it
 >>* Translate technical information and put it into the correct format depending on the audience
 >>* Assess and construct information architecture according to best practices
->>* Learn and adapt to dynamic and rapidly changing projects
->>* Support my colleagues and foster an environment where we can work as a team towards a common goal

 >### Personal
 >>* 🎧 Make electronic [music](https://soundcloud.com/explodingsunset)